How to Use this Video

 This topic is also great for an exploration of pseudoscience.
 There are many cancer ‘causes’ and ‘treatments’ that rely on no evidence, but are presented as scientific.
 Have your students go on a pseudoscience hunt and discuss what they find.

-The following sections from OpenStax: Biology are relevant: 15.1 The Genetic Code, 16.1 Regulation of Gene Expression, and 16.7 Cancer and Gene Regulation.
+OpenStax.
+2018.
+Chapters 15.1 The Genetic Code, 16.1 Regulation of Gene Expression, and 16.7 Cancer and Gene Regulation in OpenStax: Biology, 2nd ed.
+Access this OER here.

 Have an idea for how to use this video in class?
 Want to give us feedback?
 Let us know!